 You Didn't Whisk Your Eggs

-Whisking is a crucial step for making omelets or scrambled eggs, for two reasons.
-First, it blends both parts of the egg, the white and the yolk, together into a temporary emulsion.
+Whisking is a crucial step when making omelets or scrambled eggs for two reasons.
+It blends both parts of the egg, the white and the yolk, together into a temporary emulsion.
 This is important so that you don't see little flecks of white in the cooked eggs.
 Your eggs should be a uniform yellow color.

-The right way: Beat your eggs vigorously using a whisk or a fork for a full minute, right before adding them to the pan.
+The Right Way: Beat your eggs vigorously using a whisk, a fork, or a pair of chopsticks for a full minute, right before adding them to the pan.

 02 of 07